 I was giving an astronomy presentation at an elementary school, when a skeptical young student asked, “Are you a real scientist?”
 Maybe it was the bike shorts.
 Anyway, I pinched myself and answered, “I feel real enough.”
 It was obvious he knew something was wrong with that response, but not exactly what.
 He was a bright kid; I’m sure he soon figured my dodge out.
 Did he awaken at 3:00am, thinking, “That rat bastard!”?
 That’s how and when I usually catch up to the things that evaded me during the day.

 And yes, I have answered to that, too, but mostly when I was a rat-bastard public servant.

 I sometimes think of myself as a scientist, particularly when I’m feeling especially clueless around women.
 Well, actually, it was a specific woman, and she called me “silly scientist.”
-Kinda liked that label, although I don’t think she meant it as a compliment.
+I like that label, although I don’t think she meant it as a compliment.

 Given the mundane realities of bike travel, I camp outdoors far more nights than not and spend many more hours outside than in, but I don’t think of myself as an outdoorsman.
 They hunt and fish, right?

 When traveling by bike, I camp two nights of three, on average, which is quite a lot of camping, but am I still a camper the one night in three I don’t camp?
 If not, camper status is awfully fragile.

 I continue to study photography and have taken hundreds of thousands of photographs in the last two decades.
 I’ve even been paid for photos, but I don’t think of myself as a photographer, even when I’m aiming a camera.
 Maybe who we are is a matter of skill level or certification?

 I’m paid to write, but I also write when I’m not paid.
 Basically, if I’m not engaged in some physical activity, I’m either reading or writing.
 Come to think of it, I’ve also been paid to read.
 Well, to proofread.